 - At the time of the Championship, all team members (original and substitute) must be actively employed by the company they are representing, working a minimum of 25 hours per week from the date of their original qualifying race through the date of the Championship race.
 Temporary/casual employees, employees on leave, interns and sub-contractors are not eligible.

-- Individual runners who participate in the 2015 Championship in San Francisco cannot participate in the 2016 Championship, without exception.
+- Individual runners who participate in the 2016 Championship cannot participate in the 2017 Championship, without exception.
 Runners who qualified for the most recent Championship but did not attend are eligible to qualify the following year.

 Return to top